← The Signal

 Intent before technology

-The first audio engineering move was not a plugin.
-It was two rocks.
+The first audio engineering move was two rocks.

 Paleolithic humans started striking stones together, clapping, and beating hollow logs to create repeatable patterns.
-The important part was not the sound itself.
 Nature already had thunder, wind, and animal calls.
-The important part was control: making a sound on purpose, at a specific moment, for a group.
+The goal was control: making a sound on purpose, at a specific moment, for a group.

 Later, bone flutes carved from bird bones and mammoth ivory added pitch to rhythm.
 The Divje Babe flute, a perforated cave bear femur dating back at least 40,000 years, shows carefully placed holes for specific intervals.
-Someone sat there, tested, adjusted, and locked in a layout that matched what they wanted to hear, not just what the material offered by default.
+Someone sat there, tested, adjusted, and locked in a layout that matched what they wanted to hear rather than accepting whatever the material offered.

 The question is whether your tools make that intent legible, or whether they hide it behind a macro labeled “Punch.”